4 years (8 semesters)

 Fees & Financial Aid

 Gain skills and experience to become a certified athletic therapist.

 Sheridan's facilities include a new, state-of-the-art Athletic Therapy Clinic with aquatic rehab, dedicated lab space with brand new equipment and new training facilities.
 All educators are Certified Athletic Therapists with advanced degrees in the areas of rehabilitation sciences, biomechanics and physiology, as well as extensive experience working in the field.

 - Advanced athletic therapy skills such as field assessment and injury treatment, clinical assessment and rehabilitation.

 - Entrepreneurial business skills to help you establish a practice.

 - Research skills to ensure you always stay current in the field.

-Each semester of the last three years includes field and/or clinical work.
-(Year 2: high school or community sports team environment; Year 3: varsity teams in colleges and universities; Year 4: more clinical responsibility, working in both the Sheridan Athletic Therapy Centre and community clinics.)
-You'll also have an opportunity, between Years 3 and 4, to participate in a 14-week internship.
+Each year of the program includes field and/or clinical work.
+This will take place in a variety of settings including high school or community sports teams, varsity teams in colleges and universities, and clinical work in both the Sheridan Athletic Therapy Clinic and community clinics.
+You'll also have an opportunity to participate in a 14-week internship between Years 3 and 4.